amalsalilan/GrocerGenius_AI_Based_Supermarket_Sales_Prediction_Infosys_Internship_Oct2024/README.md

 ---

-**📌GrocerGenius** leverages the power of AI to make supermarket sales forecasting smarter, faster, and more accurate.
+**GrocerGenius** leverages the power of AI to make supermarket sales forecasting smarter, faster, and more accurate.
 By using this app, supermarkets can optimize inventory and plan effectively, making operations smoother and more efficient.